stuartellis/sve-personal-website/content/articles/task-runner.md

 ## How Task Works

 A copy of Task is a single executable file, with versions for Linux, macOS, Windows and FreeBSD.
 It uses no configuration files apart from _Taskfiles_, YAML files that describe the tasks.
 Each task in a Taskfile defines templates for one or more UNIX shell commands, with cross-platform [template functions](https://taskfile.dev/reference/templating/#functions).

-The commands for tasks are then run with a UNIX shell script interpreter that is built into Task itself, rather than using shells that are already installed on your systems.
+The commands in tasks are run with a UNIX shell script interpreter that is built into Task itself, rather than using shells that are already installed on your systems.
 Task also includes implementations of [UNIX utilities](https://taskfile.dev/docs/faq#are-shell-core-utilities-available-on-windows) that it can use, instead of relying on copies of tools on the system.

 This means that you can use Task in any environment with only a copy of the Task executable and the Taskfiles, and the behavior will be consistent on every system.
-If necessary, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfiles), so that Task uses task definitions that for the current platform.
+If necessary, you can define [operating system specific Taskfiles](https://taskfile.dev/usage/#os-specific-taskfiles), so that Task only loads those sets of task definitions when it runs on a particular operating system.

 Task also includes several other key features: